0nelight/macOS-Disable-RAM-Areas/README.md

 - Share success stories [here](https://github.com/0nelight/macOS-Disable-RAM-Areas/issues/new?assignees=&labels=success&projects=&template=success-story.md&title=Success-Story).

 ## Disclaimer
 This utility is not affiliated with Apple Inc. Use at your own risk.
 The author is not responsible for any outcomes or time invested.
 Provided as-is, without warranties, for personal use only.
+A swollen battery can deform components, cause shorts, or catch fire.
+Ensure your RAM issues are not due to battery swelling pressing on the logic board.

 ## Some additonal Notes: